- Details

 I am of the opinion that the Court's ruling is erroneous.
 At the very least the Court should declare one of the two clauses of the Basic Law to be inoperative to resolve the contradiction.
 However, leaving that aside, the argument in my letter is as follows.

 By conventional legal practice, the Basic Law must be interpreted in a way that is consistent with international law, especially if the Bundestag has ratified an international treaty.
-Section 59 of the Basic Law provides for this.
+Section 25 of the Basic Law provides for this.
+This section reads as follows:

 In 1973 the Bundestag ratified the International Convention on Civil and Political Rights.
 The Bundestag has therefore already decided that the German Basic Law must be interpreted in the light of the ICCPR.
 This is not a decision that the Bundestag still has to take.
 The Constitutional Court itself is therefore acting in contravention of the Basic Law if it does not interpret it in the light of the ICCPR.